oweneldridge/audiobook-creator-tts/README.md

 ## 📄 License

 This project is for personal and educational use.
-Respect Speechma's terms of service.
+Respect speechma.com's terms of service.

 ## 🤝 Contributing